-PHP Extensions for WordPress.
-What PHP Extensions to Enable?
+PHP Extensions for Wordpress.
+What Extensions to Enable?

 More so, we couldn’t find any reliable, one-stop resource on this topic floating around the internet.
 I mean, seriously, there are official WordPress recommendations and technical info about PHP extensions, but where’s the hands-on testing and real-world experience?